chrisrink10/mumpy/README.md

 directly from the command shell.

 For now, MUMPy is very much an pre-alpha quality product.
 Many core features of the M language are not yet implemented.
-Things such as `FOR` loops and argumentless `DO` commands to extend conditional line scope are not yet functional.
+Things such as argumentless `DO` commands to extend conditional line scope are not yet functional.
 Users interested in an actual functional M interpreter should investigate FIS GT.M,  which is an open source M interpreter that fully conforms to the ANSI M standard and will probably be a lot faster to boot (after all, it's written in C).

 MUMPy is mostly just a fun
 learning project for me, though I would eventually like for it to be